 The road gently worked its way down, crossing various springs along the way.
 Soon I found myself at the base of Arrowmaker Ridge.
 I was uncertain if I should attempt it.
 I was going to be cutting it close in time.
 Although the peak is not that high, it does require some bushwhacking.
 Since I was fighting the clock, I had not been resting nearly as much as I normally do.
 I crossed over the meadow to see if an easy route.
 Alas, nothing appeared, and I was running out of gas and still had a couple of miles still to go.
 Since both Middle Peak and Stonewall Peak are nearby, I knew I would have an easy opportunity to try again.

 I finally found myself back at my car with plenty of time to make it to the party.
-All told this hike covered 14.4 miles in 7 hrs and minutes.
+All told this hike covered 14.4 miles in 7 hours.
 The total elevation gain was 2,775 feet.
 All in all a fantastic day on the trails.
 That makes 33 summits of the 100 this year.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.